 The DocumentaryCreditAmendmentRequest message is sent by the party requesting amendment of the documentary credit (applicant) to the party that has issued the documentary credit (issuing bank).
 It is used to request the amendment of the documentary credit, and provides details on the content of the amendment on the documentary credit that has been issued.

 The message is also sent by the issuing bank to the advising bank to offer information on the documentary credit amendment.

+Accepted.

 Rename ‘DocumentaryCreditApplicationAmendmentNotification’ to ‘DocumentaryCreditAmendmentNotification’ with the below description –